-Catalog 2021 - 2022
+Catalog 2022 - 2023

 The Thomas More University Catalog is intended for informational purposes only and does not constitute a contract between the University and the student.
-While this catalog presents policies and programs as accurately as possible at the time of publication, the University reserves the right to revise any section or part of the catalog without notice or obligation.
+While this catalog presents policies and programs as accurately as possible at the time of publication, the University reserves the right to revise any section of the catalog as deemed necessary.